Road safety

 • Remove your headphones and take a break from your phone while crossing the road.

-• Be as reflective as possible to make it easier for drivers to see you in wet weather, at dusk and at night.
+• Wear reflectors to make it easier for drivers to see you in rain, snow, at dusk and at night.